-- (a) Using the Department's web portal, Applicants should submit to the Department one (1) signed copy of the application plus the original.
+- (a) Applicants should submit to the Department one (1) signed copy of the application plus the original.
 The original, signed by the applicant, must accompany the copy.
-Failure to provide a copy or an original signature of the legal representative of the applicant.
-Failure to do so will result in non-acceptance and return of the application. - (b) Applications received after 3:00 p.m. on any business day will be considered to have been received on the next business day.
+Failure to provide a copy or an original signature of the legal representative of the applicant will result in non-acceptance and return of the application. - (b) Applications received after 3:00 p.m. on any business day will be considered to have been received on the next business day.
 Receipt of the application will be acknowledged in writing by the Department.